Has Eilat Mazar Discovered Archaeological Evidence of Isaiah the Prophet?

 When you consider the various explanations and the probability of each, it is hard to imagine this seal belonging to anyone other than Isaiah the prophet.
 The “chances of it belonging to any other but the known Prophet Isaiah are extremely slim,” wrote Dr. Mazar.

 When studying the archaeological context of an artifact, it is also important to consider the overarching storyline or narrative of the artifacts or ruins around it.
-If the assemblage is reasonably homogeneous, meaning the artifacts all date to the same period, then together they will often tell a story.
+If the assemblage is reasonably homogenous, meaning the artifacts all date to the same period, then together they will often tell a story.
 Depending on what is uncovered, the assemblage can provide a glimpse into the political, cultural or religious environment of the time.
 If the archaeological context in which an artifact is uncovered has a distinct theme, then it is likely that the artifact was part of that history.

 What is the archaeological context of the Isaiah bulla?
 Does it have a theme?
 Can this theme provide insight into Isaiah’s identity?